▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The most fascinating feature that has the Panther chameleon is its extraordinarily vibrant coloration.
 Adult chameleons are sexually dimorphic and males are recognized by their larger size, the swollen base of the tail indicating the presence of hemipenes, and have a wide range of coloration and patterns.
 Females are identified by being more uniformly pale green or pink in color, smaller, with a thinner tail base and sometimes with eggs detectable through the walls of the body.
 Adults can reach a length of 23 cm..
 It is much more difficult to distinguish the sex of juvenile chameleons of less than 6 months of age due to their smaller size, its dull coloration and lack of hemipenial protrusion in males.

 The coloration and pattern of the Panther chameleon varies significantly depending on its origin or location.
 Normally, the Panther chameleon of the Malagasy island Nosy Be are bluish green, emerald green or have a turquoise body.
-Northwest coast males are usually bright pink, with a yellowish-white stripe along the sides; this is commonly known as “the pink panthers”.
+Northwest coast males are usually bright pink, with a yellowish-white stripe along the sides; this is commonly referred to as "the pink panthers".
 Males may also be orange, red and dark green, with a large variation of spots, streaks and/or bands around the head and eyes.

 The Panther chameleon lack a vomeronasal organ, an auxiliary olfactory sensory organ found in many animals.
 They also have no outer or middle ear, suggesting chameleons might be deaf.
 Chameleons have specialized tongue-like feet called zygodactyls..
 On each foot, all five fingers are merged into a two-digit group and a three-digit group.
 On the front feet, the group of three toes is on the inside of the foot, and the group of two fingers is on the outside.
 This is reversed in the back foot, which gives them a secure and strong grip and allows them to maneuver horizontally or vertically in a wide variety of vegetation or structures.
 These specialized feet allow chameleons to hold on tightly to narrow branches..
 The sharp claws on each finger help them climb and grip surfaces they can't hold on to tightly., like tree trunks.